Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-__8bl6Z31PE.md

 ### Transcript

-> let's fix it use comic sans how do i jump to the uh there we go no let us fix it use comic sans on the employee manual in the equipment shop that's a really good question because they hate their employees apparently it's the most optimal uh
+> let's fix it use comic sans how do i jump to the, there we go no let us fix it use comic sans on the employee manual in the equipment shop that's a really good question because they hate their employees apparently it's the most optimal
 >
 > [Music]
 >